TL-WR703N with Openwrt patches njit-client

 Configure for njit-client

-Then, use ssh to login you device in a terminal, modify the /etc/config/network and /etc/config/wifi to enable the wifi interface and setup the wlan and lan interfaces.
-The final set is list below:
+to enable the wifi interface and setup the wlan and lan interfaces.
+The final set is list below:/etc/config/network

 config interface 'loopback'